LoveFrom: History

 In May 2025, it was announced OpenAI would acquire the venture, called io, in a deal that values the company at $6.5 billion.
 As part of the deal, OpenAI will become a customer of LoveFrom with the company assuming creative and design responsibilities across all of OpenAI’s operations.
 LoveFrom will remain an independent company with other customers.
 On July 9, 2025, OpenAI and io announced the completion of the merger.

-LoveFrom is also designing an auction stand for the British auction house Christie's, the New York Times reported.